ctjong/orion/Readme.md

     - **azureStorageContainerName** - (Optional) Azure Blob Storage account name.
 Required if you want to use Azure Blob Storage.
 - **monitoring** - (Optional) Configuration for monitoring system.
 Required if you want to monitor traffic to the application.
     - **appInsightsKey** - (Optional) Azure Application Insights key.
 Required if you want to use Application Insights.
 - **entities** - (Required) An object that contains a list of data entities (tables).
-The object keys would be the entity names, and the object valuse would be the [entity configurations](#entity-configuration).
+Each entry in the object should be a mappings from an entity name to an [entity configuration](#entity-configuration) object.
 The entity name should contain no space, and preferably be all lowercase to make it consistent with the names in the database system.

 #### Entity configuration

 The entity configuration is an object that should contain the following properties:
 - **fields** - (Required) An object that contains a list of fields in the entity.
-The object keys would be the field names and the object values would be the [field configurations](#field-configuration).
+Each entry in the object should be a mapping from a field name to a [field configuration](#field-configuration) object.
 Similar to entity name, the field name should also contain no space, and preferably be all lowercase to make it consistent with the names in the database system.
-- **allowedRoles** - (Required) An object that specify which user roles are allowed to do certain operation.
-The key of the object should be the operation name (create/read/update/delete) and the value should be an array of roles.
+- **allowedRoles** - (Required) An object that specify which user roles are allowed to do a certain operation.
+Each entry in the object should be a mapping from an operation name (create/read/update/delete) to an array of user roles.
+See [User Roles](#user-roles) for more info on what the user roles can be.
 - **getReadCondition** - (Optional) A function to be invoked at the beginning of each read (GET) operation.
 This function takes the user roles and user ID as arguments, and returns a condition string to be added to the database read query.
 This is useful if you need a more granular permission rule in addition to the **allowedRoles** list above.
-For examnple, if you want to only allow read access to a member that is more than 20 years old, you can put the role "member" in the **allowedRoles** and add a function here that returns condition "age>20".
+For examnple, if you want to allow read access only to members who are more than 20 years old, you can put the role "member" in the **allowedRoles** and add a **getReadCondition** function that returns condition "age>20".
 See [Condition Syntax](#condition-syntax) for more details on how to write the condition.
 - **isWriteAllowed** - (Optional) A function to be invoked at the beginning of each write (POST/PUT/DELETE) request.
 This function takes as arguments the action name, user roles, user ID, resource object from DB, and resource object from user, and it returns a boolean, whether or not to allow the request.
 This is useful if you need a more granular permission check in addition to the **allowedRoles**.
-For example, if you want to only give update access to member that lives in Seattle, you can put "member" in the **allowedRoles** and add a function here that returns true only if city == "Seattle".
+For example, if you want to allow update access only to members who live in Seattle, you can put "member" in the **allowedRoles** and add an **isWriteAllowed** function that returns true only if city == "Seattle".

 #### Field configuration

-#### Validator function rule

-#### Sample configuration
+#### Sample complete configuration

 ```js
 "item":